 The standard allotted time for a Micromouse competition is a maximum of ten minutes to map out and solve the maze with the fastest route possible.
 As such, it is required to use a battery that would be reliable enough to last at least those ten minutes, preferably longer for testing purposes, and ideally needed to be rechargeable so they could be reused.
 Lithium polymer batteries are the best bet at fulfilling all of the requirements for testing and the actual competition.
 These high capacity batteries are light, compact, and are easily rechargeable.

-The maximum voltage draw of the robot is around 9 V for the stepper motors, meaning it is necessary to have a battery that can output that much voltage or more.
-Lithium polymer batteries are composed of cells, each one being 3.7 V, which meant that it was required to have at least three cells to accommodate the motors, providing at least 11.1 V total.
+The maximum voltage draw of the robot is around 9 V for the stepper motors; meaning it is necessary to have a battery that can output at least that voltage.
+Lithium polymer batteries are composed of cells, each one being 3.7 V, which meant that it was required to have a minimum of three cells to accommodate the motors, providing at least 11.1 V total.
 While the voltage is important, the size, discharge rate, and capacity of the battery are subjects to take into account as well.
-The robot is very compact with the larger stepper motors, so islittlesize was a real issue.
+The robot is very compact with the addition of the stepper motors, so there is little extra space for other components.
 With all of these key factors in mind, the Rhino Lithium Polymer Battery Pack, illustrated in Figure 10, is the best choice for these requirements.
-This battery pack can supply a total of 11.1 V, and has a capacity of 610 mAh at 20 C with a maximum discharge current of 12.2 A. The dimensions of the battery are 55 x 31 x 16 mm and it weighs 50.9 g, allowing the battery to fit nicely behind the motors at the rear of the robot with little issue.
-Rechargeability is the most important factor of this battery, Withand at a 0.6 A current charge rate, the battery itself charges at a fairly quick rate, making it ideal for testing.
+This battery pack can supply a total of 11.1 V, and has a capacity of 610 mAh at 20 C with a maximum discharge current of 12.2 A. The dimensions of the battery are 55 x 31 x 16 mm, and it weighs 50.9 g, allowing the battery to fit nicely behind the motors at the rear of the robot.
+Rechargeability is the most important factor of this battery.
+With a 0.6 A current charge rate, the battery itself charges at a fairly quick rate, making it ideal for testing.
 With the robot constantly running, the battery lasts long enough for the ten minutes required without the need to switch out for a new battery.